prysmaticlabs/documentation/website/docs/install/install-with-script.md

         </ul>
       </TabItem>
     </Tabs>
     <p>Your Nethermind execution node will begin syncing.
-This should take about two hours to complete.
+This can take a long time - from hours to days.
 You can <a href='https://docs.nethermind.io/nethermind/ethereum-client/monitoring-node-health'>check your Nethermind execution node's sync status</a> by navigating to <a href='http://localhost:8545/healthchecks-ui'><code>http://localhost:8545/healthchecks-ui</code></a> or by running the following command from a separate terminal window:</p>

 ```
 curl localhost:8545/health